Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Evaluation

 \subsubsection{Unique Crashes}

-Following MetaMut~\cite{ou2024mutators}, we identify a unique crash based on the top-2 frames of the stack trace, excluding compiler helper functions.
+Following the practice of existing studies~\cite{ou2024mutators,wang2025fuzzing}, a crash is considered unique if its top two stack trace frames—excluding compiler helper functions—differ from those of all other crashes.
 We aggregate all unique crashes across the five runs for each fuzzer, as shown in Figure~\ref{unique}.

 \ourtool consistently discovers the highest number of unique crashes for both Rust and C++, significantly surpassing all baselines.
 For Rust (Figure~\ref{rustc-unique}), \ourtool uncovers 60 unique crashes, whereas Clozemaster and Rustlantis report only 5 and 0, respectively.
 Notably, only 6 crashes overlap between \ourtool and Clozemaster, indicating that the vast majority of bugs found by \ourtool are exclusive.
-For C++, \ourtool detects 35 unique crashes, compared to 27 from MetaMut and 10 from Fuzz4All.
-The overlap is minimal—only 3 crashes are shared between \ourtool and each of these fuzzers—demonstrating that most of \ourtool's findings are novel.
-In contrast, traditional fuzzers such as CSmith, GrayC, and YARPGen report no unique crashes in our experiments, suggesting that these conventional techniques are reaching their saturation point.
+For C++, \ourtool detects 45 unique crashes on both compilers.
+The overlap of TyMut, MetaMut, Fuzz4All, and \ourtool is minimal, only 4 crashes are shared among \ourtool and each of these fuzzers.
+Particularly, \ourtool uniquely recovers 13 crashes that are not covered by all other fuzzers, demonstrating it is highly complementary to other approaches.